 Install the plants in an acidic, well-drained, loamy soil.
 Add compost if you have clayey soil to improve drainage.

-Spotted dead nettles do not need a lot of water once mature: They tolerate even shady areas that have dry soil.
+Spotted dead nettles tolerate even shady areas that have dry soil.
 This ground cover requires very little care at all if planted in full shade.
 However, the more sunshine that you give these plants, the more water they will need, since they perform best in evenly moist soil.

 A relative of spotted dead nettles is yellow archangel (Lamium galeobdolon).
 It offers similar value and requires similar conditions.
 One difference, though, is that it is more aggressive.

-- Purple Dragon: Purplish flowers and with silver in its foliage
+- Purple Dragon: Purplish flowers and silver foliage

 - White Nancy: White flowers, silvery leaves